publiclab/publiclab-archive/notes/it13/11-15-2019/how-to-calculate-ndvi-index-in-python.md

 ---
-title: "How to calculate NDVI index in python ?"\ntagnames: ''
+title: "How to calculate NDVI index in python ?"

+tagnames: ''
 author: it13
 path: /notes/it13/11-15-2019/how-to-calculate-ndvi-index-in-python.md
 nid: 21494